ParkEZ/ParkEZ-API/README.md

 $ docker-compose build web && docker-compose up -d
 ```

+If running the rails server outside of docker and/or Heroku (both of these take care of this detail):

+Copy `.env.example` to `.env` and add the ip or hostname of the development postgres server. **DO NOT** store this in Git.
+For now, nothing sensitive is in it, but that may change.

 Then just work as you would.
 [android app]: https://github.com/CUNYTech/ParkEZ-Android
 [docker]: https://docs.docker.com/engine/installation/linux/ubuntulinux/